 Home » Blog » Reviews »

 Glucosamine (pronounced glue-KOSE-a-mean) is a fairly simple molecule that contains sugar glucose.
 It is found in relatively high concentrations in the joints and connective tissues, where the body uses it to form the larger molecules necessary for cartilage repair and maintenance.
 Recently glucosamine supplement has become very popular and you can buy them as a nutritional supplement.
 Various forms are sold, including glucosamine sulphate and N-acetyl-glucosamine (NAG).
-Glucosamine sulphate is the preferred form for arthritis: it is readily used by the body (90% to 98% is absorbed through the intestine) and appears to be very effective in relieving this condition.
+Glucosamine sulphate is the preferred form for arthritis: it is readily used by the body (90% to 98% is absorbed through the intestine) and appears to be very powerful in relieving this condition.

 Table of Contents

 - Our List of Best Joint Supplements in the UK 2020

 - Why Glucosamine with Chondroitin in the Best Choice?